Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

-This analysis highlights how different values of the parameter $k$ lead to different behavior of the $k$-fingers and, consequently, to different results. $k=8$ seems to be the best choice in terms of results in the current machine learning task, achieving 0.94 and 0.93 of precision and recall on the $k$-finger representation.
+This analysis highlights how different values of the parameter $k$ lead to a different behavior of the $k$-fingers and, consequently, to different results. $k=8$ seems to be the best choice, achieving a precision and recall of 0.94 and 0.93, respectively.
 Limitations of the choice of higher $k$ are related to the fact that the method can misclassify similar $k$-fingers.
 Clearly, the length of the reads could be also another parameter to take into account to allow higher values of $k$.

-Those results suggest that different parameters and models applied in combination with the \texttt{lyn2vec} representation could lead to different uses whose investigation can be carried out in future works.
+These results suggest that different parameters and models applied in combination with the \texttt{lyn2vec} representation could lead to different uses whose investigation can be carried out in future works.